-Killam entered into a supply contract for natural gas to hedge its own usage, which is summarized below:
+Killam entered into supply contracts for gas and electricity to hedge its own usage, which is summarized below:

-Area Utility Usage Coverage Term Cost Ontario Gas 25% December 1, 2021 - October 31, 2023 \$4.70/GJ Alberta Gas 25% December 1, 2021 - December 31, 2023 \$3.81-\$4.77/GJ Alberta Electricity 25%-50% January 1, 2023 - December 31, 2024 \$123.86/MWh
+Area Utility Usage Coverage Term Cost Ontario Gas 25% November 1, 2023 - October 31, 2024 \$4.11/GJ Alberta Gas 25% January 1, 2024 - December 31, 2024 \$3.37/GJ Alberta Electricity 25%-50% January 1, 2023 - December 31, 2024 \$123.86/MWh

-29. Financial Guarantees
+30. Financial Guarantees

 Killam is the guarantor on a joint and several basis for mortgage debt held through its joint operations.
-As at December 31, 2022, the maximum potential obligation resulting from these guarantees is \$71.2 million, related to long term mortgage financing (December 31, 2021 - \$75.1 million).
+As at December 31, 2023, the maximum potential obligation resulting from these guarantees is \$68.0 million, related to long term mortgage financing (December 31, 2022 - \$69.8 million).
 The loans held through its joint operations are secured by a first ranking mortgage over the associated investment properties.
 Killam's portion of the total mortgages for these properties are recorded as a mortgage liability on the consolidated statements of financial position.

-Management has reviewed the contingent liability associated with its financial guarantee contracts and, as at December 31, 2022, determined that a provision is not required to be recognized in the consolidated statements of financial position (December 31, 2021 - \$nil).
+Management has reviewed the contingent liability associated with its financial guarantee contracts and, as at December 31, 2023, determined that a provision is not required to be recognized in the consolidated statements of financial position (December 31, 2022 - \$nil).

-30. Related Party Transactions
+31. Related Party Transactions

-Killam owns a 50% interest in two commercial properties located at 3700 & 3770 Kempt Road in Halifax, NS, and the remaining 50% interest in these properties is owned by an executive and Trustee of Killam.
+Killam owns a 50% interest in two commercial properties located at 3700 and 3770 Kempt Road in Halifax, NS, and the remaining 50% interest in these properties is owned by an executive and Trustee of Killam.
 These properties are managed by a third party.
-Killam's head office occupies approximately 26,000 square feet of one of the buildings with base rent of approximately \$14.00 per square foot, of which 50% is paid to the related party based on the ownership interest.
+Killam's head office occupies approximately 26,000 SF of one of the buildings with base rent of approximately \$14.00 per SF, of which 50% is paid to the related party based on the ownership interest.

-The remuneration of directors and other key management personnel, which include the Board of Trustees, President & Chief Executive Officer, Executive Vice President, Chief Financial Officer and other Vice-Presidents of Killam is as follows:
+The remuneration of directors and other key management personnel, which include the Board of Trustees, President and Chief Executive Officer, Executive Vice President, Chief Financial Officer and other Vice Presidents of Killam, is as follows:

-For the years ended December 31, 2022 2021
+For the years ended December 31, 2023 2022

-Salaries, board compensation and incentives \$5,978 \$6,162
+Salaries, board compensation and incentives \$7,272 \$5,978

-Deferred unit-based compensation 2,191 2,078
+Deferred unit-based compensation 2,672 2,191

-Total \$8,169 \$8,240
+Total \$9,944 \$8,169

-31. Subsequent Events
+32. Subsequent Events

-On January 17, 2023, Killam announced a distribution of \$0.05833 per unit, payable on February 15, 2023, to unitholders of record on January 31, 2023.
+On January 15, 2024, Killam announced a distribution of \$0.05833 per unit, payable on February 15, 2024, to unitholders of record on January 31, 2024.